rec0de/clonestore-server/docs/api.md

 `GET /search/[mode]`

-Searches the database for matching entries given one of the search mode `description`, `creator`, `id`, `backbone` or `any`.
+Searches the database for matching entries given one of the search mode `description`, `creator`, `id` or `any`.
 The first three modes search only their respective data fields while `any` searches across the entire database, with some possible exceptions.

 | Parameter  | Format | Description                                        |
 | ---------- | ------ | -------------------------------------------------- |